What are cultural values? Cultural competence

 • - original sculptural works from any materials, including reliefs;

-• -original artistic compositions and installations from any materials;
+• - original artistic compositions and installations from any materials;

 • -artistically designed religious objects, in particular icons;

-• -products of traditional folk art crafts;
+• -products of traditional folk arts and crafts;

-• - components and fragments of architectural, historical, artistic monuments and monuments of monumental art;
+• -components and fragments of architectural, historical, artistic monuments and monuments of monumental art;

 • 4.
 Old books, publications of special interest (historical, artistic, scientific and literary), separately or in collections;